sem0ark/vns-thesis/README.md

 - **`first_improvement_quick(operator)`**: Executes a **single scan** of the neighborhood and returns the first strictly improving neighbor found.
 If no improvement is found in this single scan, the original solution is returned.
 This is designed for a very fast local search step.
 - **`composite(search_functions)`**: Implements the **Variable Neighborhood Descent (VND)** strategy.
 It applies a sequence of local search functions (derived from different neighborhood operators).
 If a local search finds a **strictly better** solution, the entire sequence restarts from the first function ($\text{VND level } k=0$).

-#### Multi-Objective VNS Components

-- **`vnd_i(...)`**: This is a core helper function that implements the single-objective **VND-i procedure** (Algorithm 5).
-It takes a list of neighborhood operators and a specific **objective index $i$** to focus on.
-It iteratively applies the operators to find the best neighbor with respect to **only objective $i$** and maintains a temporary set of efficient solutions found during this single-objective search.
-- **`mo_vnd(operators)`**: Implements the **Multi-Objective Variable Neighborhood Descent (MO-VND)** strategy (Algorithm 6).
-It acts as the outer search loop, managing the overall multi-objective process.
-    - It iterates over all objectives $i=1$ to $r$, applying the `vnd_i` procedure to non-exploited solutions currently in the global Pareto front.
-    - If any new non-dominated solution is accepted into the global archive (managed by the `AcceptBeam` criterion), the objective index $i$ is **reset to 0**, initiating a comprehensive search across all objectives again.
-This steering mechanism focuses the search on regions of the Pareto front where improvement was recently found.

 ### Acceptance Criteria

 The toolkit includes a set of acceptance criteria designed to manage the solution archive, particularly for multi-objective problems where a Pareto front of non-dominated solutions must be maintained.
 They determine whether a new candidate solution should be accepted into the archive and influence the overall search behavior.
 All provided implementations assume **minimization** for all objectives.